folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Introduction

-This thesis describes an implemetation of theoretical work in the area of concurrent programming.
+This thesis describes an implementation of theoretical work in the area of concurrent programming.
-In particular it concerns the use of formal tools to check the correctness of message passing programs and allow for flexible error handling.
+In particular it concerns the use of formal tools to check the correctness of message-passing programs and allow for flexible error handling.

-An example of a class of errors in message passing is lack of **deadlock-freedom**.
+An example of a class of errors in message-passing are **deadlocks**.
 Consider this example of a receive on an empty channel:

 ```haskell